 The American Fork Debris Basin is regularly maintained and cleaned out as part of the operation of this debris basin.
 There are no known wetlands within the American Fork River Debris Basin.
-Most likely there could be wetlands along the reach of the American Fork River proposed for a potential managed aquifer recharge pilot study.
+Most likely there could be very limited jurisdictional wetlands along the reach of the American Fork River proposed for a potential managed aquifer recharge pilot study.